Disproportionate assets case against J. Jayalalithaa

-Jayaram Jayalalithaa (24 February 1948 – 5 December 2016), commonly referred to as Jayalalithaa, was an Indian politician who was the six-time Chief Minister of the Indian state of Tamil Nadu.
+J. Jayalalithaa (24 February 1948 – 5 December 2016) was an Indian politician who was the six-time Chief Minister of the Indian state of Tamil Nadu.
 She was initially convicted for misusing her office during her tenure of 1991–96.
 Subramanian Swamy was the chief petitioner.
 Some of the allegations involved spending on her foster son's lavish marriage in 1996 and her acquisition of properties worth more than ₹66.65 crore, as well as jewellery, cash deposits, investments and a fleet of luxury cars.
 This was the first case in India where a ruling chief minister had to step down on account of a court sentence.
 Ultimately, in May 2015, her conviction was overturned, she was acquitted of all charges.
 She died before the Supreme Court of India reviewed the case in 2017.

 The trial lasted 18 years and was transferred to Bengaluru from Chennai.
 A judgement on 27 September 2014 in the Special Court headed by Justice John Michael D'Cunha convicted all of the accused—namely J. Jayalalithaa, VK Sasikala, Ilavarasi and V. N. Sudhakaran—and sentenced them to four years' simple imprisonment.
 Jayalalithaa was fined ₹100 crore and the other three were fined ₹10 crore each.
 She was convicted for the third time and was forced to step down from the Chief Minister's office for a second time.
 She was also the seventh politician and the first Member of the Legislative Assembly (MLA) from the state, and the third nationally, to be disqualified after the Supreme Court judgement in 2014 on the Representation of the People Act that prevents convicted politicians from holding office.

-In May 2015, the Karnataka High Court overturned the trial court's verdict, acquitting those accused of all charges.
+In May 2015, the Karnataka High Court's C. R. Kumaraswamy overturned the trial court's verdict, acquitting those accused of all charges.
 This paved the way for Jayalalithaa's return to power as Chief Minister of Tamil Nadu on 23 May 2015.

-On 14 February 2017, the Supreme Court of India over-ruled the Karnataka High Court.
+On 14 February 2017, the Supreme Court of India's Binaki Chandra Bose, Amitva Ray over-ruled the Karnataka High Court.
 Sasikala and the other accused were convicted and sentenced to four years' imprisonment, as well as being fined ₹10 crore each.
 The case against Jayalalithaa was abated because she had died but fines were levied on her properties.